ctc-santanaa/terraform/Readme.md

 `terraform init`

-At this point, you can now run terraform plan.
-It will look for .tf files in the current directory, merge them, and then try to operate on the merged file.

 The bottom-line-innovations-rg was already created for us by the DSE team.
 We need to import it to match our terraform file.

 `terraform import azurerm_resource_group.abd-de-rg /subscriptions/378079de-70e6-423f-bf1a-93947a02ee38/resourceGroups/bottom-line-innovations-rg`

+At this point, you can now run terraform plan.
+It will look for .tf files in the current directory, merge them, and then try to operate on the merged file.

+`terraform plan`

+You can look at the output and decide if you want to deploy the changes.

+`terraform apply`